BlockzeroLabs/flash-docs/source/strategies/aavev2-v2.rst

 ------------------------------
 AAVEv2-V2 strategies are the second generation of strategies build on top of the AAVE protocol (AAVE version 2).

-This strategy is exactly the same as the AAVEv2-V1 strategy with the exception:
+This strategy is exactly the same as the :doc:`AAVEv2-V1 strategy </strategies/aavev2-v1>` with the exception:

 - This strategy allows the Controller to update the UserIncentive address at will.
 This only impacts the number of User Incentive tokens a user receives moving forward.

+Please note this strategy does not allow the Controller to manage deposited funds in any way.
+The strategy Controller cannot withdraw principal tokens or yield tokens (aTokens in this case).

 Risks
 ------------------------------